 The Airscape’s available in a few sizes, but we’d recommend the small model.
 It can store an 8oz bag of coffee without leaving room for any extra air.
 If you buy bigger bags, go with the medium.

-Airscape Ceramic Coffee and Food Storage Canister - Patented Airtight Inner Lid with Two Way Valve Preserves Food Freshness - Glazed Ceramic with Bamboo Top, Small 4-Inch, Cobalt Blue
+Airscape Ceramic Coffee and Food Storage Canister - Patented Airtight Inner Lid Releases CO2 and Preserves Food Freshness - Glazed Ceramic with Bamboo Top (Cobalt Blue, Small)

 The Airscape's clever double lid lets CO2 out without letting air in.
 Perfect for storing whole coffee beans.